 Date of Birth

 You write us a letter.
-Please provide as much detail as possible about yourself, your family, your situation, and your specific need (or request).
+Please provide as much detail as possible about yourself, your household, your hardship, and your most pressing need (or request).
 If you include your email address, we'll send you an emailed notification once we receive your letter.

 Letters Foundation takes many steps to ensure the security of your data.
 Physical letters are safely and securely stored with Iron Mountain for both legal compliance and historical purposes.
 Application documents are scanned and stored electronically in a secure database, and then securely shredded and destroyed.
 Information sent via email will be stored in the database, and all attachments will be deleted.
 Database access is limited only to those who need it to perform Letters-related business, and there are additional security protections in place.
 We will not disclose any information without explicit consent.

 No, the Foundation does not accept emailed letters.
 All requests must be mailed to our office location in Boston.
 Follow our instructions for how to mail a letter here.